 Cut The Coffee 6 Hours Before Bedtime

 The Journal of Clinical Sleep Medicine notes that consuming caffeine six hours before bed or sooner has “important disruptive effects” on our sleep patterns.
-So, keep a watch on the clock when you’re drinking your last coffee for the day.
+So, keep a watch on the clock when you’re drinking your last coffee for the day to make the most out of our coffee habit.

 Don’t Worry About Drinking Too Much